-PCT (Prestige Configuration Transfer), the stand-alone Java-based utility, allows backup and restoration of the configuration file via LAN or WAN.
+The PCT (Prestige Configuration Transfer), a stand-alone Java-based utility, allows backup and restoration of the configuration file via LAN or WAN.

-Upgrade P128IMH Firmware via LAN
+Upgrade P100IH Firmware via LAN

-PCT allows upgrading of the Prestige 128IMH firmware over the local LAN.
+The PCT allows upgrading of the Prestige 100IH firmware over the local LAN.